-Communication: An attorney can keep track of the status of your claim, alert you to any requests for new information, and speak with Administration representatives on your behalf to answer questions that may arise regarding your application.
-At Morgan and Morgan, we understand that many applicants work and care for their families and may not have the time needed to deal with the SSA as it reviews their claim.
+Communication: An attorney can keep track of the status of your claim, alert you to any requests for new information, and speak with Social Security Administration (SSA) representatives on your behalf to answer questions that may arise regarding your application.
+At Morgan & Morgan, we understand that many applicants work and care for their families and may not have the time needed to deal with the SSA as it reviews their claim.

 Finalizing a Claim: If your disability claim is approved, your attorney will review the SSA’s calculations to determine if any vital information was missed or if any errors were made.
 He or she will also address any questions you may have concerning your new benefits.

-If your application for SSI has been denied, or you believe you were not compensated properly, you may appeal the decision by filing a written request within 60 days of receiving the decision letter.
-There are four levels of appeal through which your claim could proceed:
+If your application for SSD has been denied, or you believe you were not compensated properly, you may appeal the decision by filing a written request within 60 days of receiving the decision letter.
+Your claims will then go through four levels of appeal, including:

-Reconsideration: After your initial application for benefits has been denied, your attorney will file a request for reconsideration.
+Reconsideration: If your initial application for benefits has been denied, your attorney will file a request for reconsideration.
 During this stage, a claims examiner who was not involved in the initial review process will reconsider your application.
 They will take into consideration any new evidence that you or your attorney have uncovered to supplement your claim.
-Your attorney can respond, on your behalf, to any questions posed by the claims examiner during this stage.
+Your attorney can respond on your behalf to any questions posed by the claims examiner during this stage.

-Appeals Council: If you are dissatisfied with the judge's determination, you may ask for a review by the Social Security Appeals Council.
-The Council reviews all requests, but is not required to grant you another hearing.
-If you are granted a review, your case will either be resolved or sent back to another administrative judge for review.
-If your case is sent to another Administrative Law Judge, your attorney will repeat the steps taken during the initial hearing.
+Appeals Council: If the judge's determination does not suit your needs, and you are dissatisfied, you could ask to be reviewed by the Social Security Appeals Council.
+However, know that the Council is not required to grant you another hearing.
+If you are granted a secondary determination, your case may be resolved or presented to the administrative judge.
+If the latter occurs, your attorney will essentially have to repeat the steps taken in the initial hearing.

-Federal Court: If your claim is not chosen for review in front of an ALJ, or if you do not agree with the Appeal Council’s decision, you may choose to file a lawsuit, with the help of your attorney, in federal district court.
+Federal Court: If your claim is denied for review in front of an ALJ, or if you disagree with the Appeal Council’s decision, you can file a lawsuit in federal district court.

 Disability Insurance Benefits (SSD or SSDI): This is most popular benefit provided by the SSA.
-Disability insurance benefits cover millions of people who have worked recently, but are now disabled.
-Eligible applicants include those who have worked a total of at least five years in the ten years before their disability began.
+Disability insurance benefits cover millions of people who were recently employed but are now disabled.
+Eligible applicants include those who have worked a total of at least five of the 10 years before developing their disabilities.
 Dependents, including children and spouses, may also be able to collect if a parent qualifies for SSDI.
 Disability benefit amounts are based on the applicant’s work history and earnings.

-Disabled Adult Child Benefits (DAC): Disabled children between the ages of 18 and 22 may be eligible for benefits if their parentreceives Social Security retirement benefits or SSD, or is deceased.
+Disabled Adult Child Benefits (DAC): Disabled children between the ages of 18 and 22 may be eligible for benefits if their parents receive Social Security retirement benefits or SSD, or are deceased.

-Disabled Widow/Widower (DWB): These benefits are provided to widows or widowers over the age of 50 who develop a disability within seven years of their spouse’s death.
-The widow or widower is required to have been have been married for a minimum of ten years to the deceased.
+Disabled Widow or Widower (DWB): These benefits are provided to widows or widowers over the age of 50 who develop disabilities within seven years of their spouses' deaths.
+The widow or widower is required to have been married to the deceased for a minimum of 10 years.